How it works

 What does venlafaxine do?

-Venlafaxine is a type of serotonin-noradrenaline reuptake inihibitor (SNRI).
+Venlafaxine is a type of antidepressant known as a serotonin-noradrenaline reuptake inhibitor (SNRI).

 (N.B.
 Noradrenaline is sometimes known as norepinephrine.)

 Research suggests that depression is more likely to occur when the brain doesn’t have enough of the chemicals serotonin (also called ‘5HT’) and noradrenaline.

 Nerve endings in the brain release these chemicals and take them back up again after they have targeted their receptors in what is known as a recycling process.

 Serotonin and noradrenaline reuptake inhibitors (SNRIs) – like venlafaxine - work by blocking recycling of released serotonin and noradrenaline back into the nerve endings.

 This increases the amount of serotonin and noradrenaline, which helps treat the symptoms.